Dainty Smith: Les Femmes Fatales: Women of Colour Burlesque Troupe

-Frequent Collaborators
+Collaborators

 Smith has been integral to Toronto's cultural scene, frequently collaborating with other artists who foreground activism and Blackness in their artistic practice.
 Smith often works with Ravyn Wngz and Syrus Marcus Ware.
 Wngz and Smith have produced the 'Body Love' workshop at The 519, while Wngz is a member of Les Femmes Fatales.
 Smith and Wngz were featured performers in Ware's Antarctica (2019), a mixed-media installation commissioned by the 2019 Toronto Biennial.
 Smith was also the subject of a large scale charcoal portrait by Ware, exhibited as part of his Activist Portrait Series (2015–16) shown at the Art Gallery of Ontario in 2017.

 Reception

 Smith has garnered considerable media attention, particularly for her burlesque performance and role as founder of Les Femmes Fatales.
 In 2017 she was featured on the CBC Television series Exhibitionists for her leadership role within Toronto's burlesque community.
 The episode referenced the phrase "black thighs save lives" which Smith coined to describe the empowerment that results from the daring and vulnerable performances created by Les Femmes Fatales.
 CBC writer Peter Knegt has called Les Femmes Fatales the "premiere burlesque troupe for Black women and women of colour, femmes and gender non-conforming persons."